Farm Bureau Member Pens Civil War Novel

 Revel is planning to publish a series of books inspired by Hinson’s story.

-In the Hills of Tennessee will be tentatively available in March 2019.
+In the Hills of Tennessee published in April 2019.
 To learn more about Revel, visit his website at rickrevel.com.